ConditionsOsteoporosis

 Osteoporosis FAQs

-The most severe symptoms involve fractures, particularly in the hip, spine, and wrist, from minor traumas.
-Spinal fractures can cause severe back pain, height loss, and a stooped posture, greatly affecting mobility and quality of life.
-Hip fractures may require surgery and could lead to long-term disability or complications.
+The most severe osteoporosis symptoms include fractures in the hip, spine, and wrist areas, even from minor incidents.
+Spinal fractures may lead to major back pain, height loss, and a stooped posture, gravely affecting mobility.
+Hip fractures often require surgery and may result in long-term disability.